spmallick/learnopencv/VideoStabilization/README.md

 Please download input video from [here](https://drive.google.com/file/d/1l-dFUMD4Q9CzCbRuqYp0DIMjdFICJQT0/view?usp=sharing).
 Please make sure it is present in the directory from which the code is run.

 # Run Code
-The code requires OpenCV 3.x.
+The code supports OpenCV 3.x and 4.x.

 ## Python
-The code is tested on Python 3 only, but should work with Python 2 with minor modifications.
+The code is tested on Python 3 only.

 ```
 python3 video_stabilization.py
 ```
+By default it writes `video_out.mp4`.

 ## C++
 Compile using the following
 ```
-g++ -O3 -std=c++11 `pkg-config --cflags --libs opencv` video_stabilization.py -o video_stabilization
+g++ -O3 -std=c++11 `pkg-config --cflags --libs opencv` video_stabilization.cpp -o video_stabilization
 ```
 Run using the following command
 ```
 ./video_stabilization
 ```
+By default it writes `video_out.mp4`.
 The code can also be compiled using **cmake** as follows:

 ```